How to Become a Veterinary Technologist in 5 Steps

 They combine compassion for animals with clinical and laboratory skills that support animal health every day.

-If you’re passionate about science, pets, and medical care, becoming a veterinary technologist offers a hands-on healthcare career that makes a real difference.
+If you’re passionate about science, pets, and medical care, training to become a veterinary technologist offers a hands-on healthcare career that makes a real difference.

 What Veterinary Technologists Do